PhilDL/ts-ghost/packages/ts-ghost-content-api/README.md

 - `filter:string` Contains the filter with [Ghost API `filter` syntax](https://ghost.org/docs/content-api/#filtering).
 - `order:string` Contains the name of the field and the order `ASC` or `DESC`.

-For the `order` and `filter` if you use fields that are not present on the schema (for example `name` on a `Post`) then the QueryBuilder will throw an Error with message containing the unknown field.
+For the `order` and `filter` if you use fields that are not present on the schema (for example `name` on a `Post`) then the methods will throw an Error with message containing the unknown field.

 ### `.read` options